mchl18/logger-exercise/README.md

 - Multi-Threading doesn't really apply for Javascript/Typescript codebases.
 - Using Typescript for self-explanatory code and typings.
 - Could be improved by a function which let's us remove target configs.
+- Adding tests would improve the codebase quality.